jfoo1984/greeting-codelab/lessons.md

     return template('greeting', name=name)
 ```

-Next, create a new folder called `views` and create a new file called ```greeting.l` inside it with the following contents:
+Next, create a new folder called `views` and create a new file called `greeting.tpl` inside it with the following contents:

 ```html
 <!DOCTYPE html>